 Queer: A multi-faceted word that is used in different ways and means different things to different people.
 1) Attraction to people of many genders.
 2) Don’t conform to cultural norms around gender and/or sexuality.
 3) A general term referring to all non-heterosexual people.
-Some within the community, however, may feel the word has been hatefully used against them for too long and are reluctant to embrace it.
+However, some within the community may feel the word has been hatefully used against them for too long and are reluctant to embrace it.

 Questioning: An individual who is unsure of and/or exploring their gender identity and/or sexual orientation.